godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``2`` |
 +-----------+-------+

 Strategy used for framebuffer allocation.
 The simpler it is, the less resources it uses (but the less features it supports).
 If set to "2D Without Sampling" or "3D Without Effects", sample buffers will not be allocated.
-This means ``SCREEN_TEXTURE`` and ``DEPTH_TEXTURE`` will not be available in shaders and post-processing effects will not be available in the :ref:`Environment<class_Environment>`.
+This means ``SCREEN_TEXTURE`` and ``DEPTH_TEXTURE`` will not be available in shaders and post-processing effects such as glow will not be available in :ref:`Environment<class_Environment>`.

 ----